 As a rule of thumb, you might want to start with content marketing first, and then start looking at what processes automation could help to bring marketing to the next level.

 When it comes to content marketing, it’s important to keep in mind:

-After that, we’ll think about how to get those readers to purchase.
+Then, we’ll think about how to get those readers to purchase.

-Of course, this process can also go the other way, as content readers are wasted if you cant convert them to sales.
+Of course, this process can also go the other way, as content readers are wasted if you can’t convert them to sales.
 But it is difficult to make decisions based on data before that data is available.

 When these 3 things are in order, or even at some level, it becomes clear what the marketing process is and how much a marketing automation system could benefit it.

 Marketing automation is a trendy term that has gained a major foothold in marketing circles.

 However, it is not a good idea to get involved with every stroke, even if there is potential.

 And I’m not saying that marketing automation would be completely silly.
 You just need to be smart when it comes to choosing the best marketing automation (or none) that also fits your overall marketing strategy.

 Start small, follow your success, and base your decisions on facts.